Hello! We’re Mike and Tina Gilbertson. Together we founded the Reconnection Club, which officially opened its doors on March 1st, 2019.

 I could see that my clients weren’t happy keeping their parents at arm’s length, and although I never met their parents, I knew they must be devastated.
 I saw an opportunity to bring both sides together by educating parents about the issues I was hearing about in the therapy room, that tended to lead to estrangement.

 After many articles and much correspondence with parents in despair, I decided to put my best ideas down on paper.
-I wrote a brief Guide for Parents of Estranged Adult Children, which I encourage you to check out as an essential resource if you haven’t already read it.
-Much of what we talk about here in the Club is outlined in the Guide.
+I wrote a brief Guide for Parents of Estranged Adult Children, which in 2020 became a full-length book, Reconnecting with Your Estranged Adult Child.
+Much of what we talk about here in the Club is outlined in that book.

 As I worked with more and more parents affected by estrangement from adult children, I began to feel not only a deep affection, but a true kinship with these brave souls.
 I could easily imagine being in their shoes, if I hadn’t been just plain lucky with my stepdaughter.
 There’s no such thing as a perfect parent.
 Many of us get away with not being perfect, but others are taken to task and face a tremendous challenge in estrangement.